DennisWG/Roid-Macros/README.md

 ### @[UnitID](http://wow.gamepedia.com/index.php?title=UnitId&oldid=204442)

 Sets the target of the spell.
 Can be any valid Unit ID, including 'mouseover'.
 However, 'mouseover' requires additional work in order to work with every UnitFrame AddOn that exists.
-Please refer to https://github.com/DennisWG/CastModifier/wiki/UnitFrames-Compatibility for more information.
+Please refer to [Compatibility List](https://github.com/DennisWG/CastModifier/wiki/UnitFrames-Compatibility) for more information.

 Example:
 ```lua